Luxury brands lead the way for in-store experience

-According to a recent study by real estate advisor Savills, luxury brands still see the UK’s capital city as a good bet, despite the ongoing challenges facing its high streets.
-Its research found that London was the most active city for luxury retailers last year, accounting for 9.6% of all luxury store openings worldwide.
+According to a study by real estate advisor Savills, luxury brands still see the UK’s capital city as a good bet, despite the ongoing challenges facing its high streets.
+Its research found that London was the most active city for luxury retailers in 2018, accounting for 9.6% of all luxury store openings worldwide.

 So what is it about the luxury customer experience that makes store openings so evidently profitable, even at a time when the industry as a whole is looking at reducing its estate thanks to rising costs and (apparently) diminishing footfall?